Mbuguamaureen01/Mbuguamaureen01/README.md

-Statistician | Data Scientist | Machine Learning Engineer An R vs Python antagonist.
+Statistician | Data Scientist | Machine Learning Engineer.

+An R vs Python antagonist.

 I'll share what I learn and also find hard to get!
 I hope it helps you.